 The engraving can be done by either laser, chemical or mechanical process and usually takes as little as 10 to 15 minutes.
 Typically the etching is done at the bottom of the glass and doesn’t obstruct your view or change the overall appearance of your car, but it can help protect it from thieves.

-Police and insurance companies both recommend VIN etching to protect your vehicle against theft.
+Police and insurance companies recommend VIN etching to protect your vehicle against theft.
 It’s much harder for a thief to make a profit off of stealing your vehicle when your car’s glass is etched with your VIN.

 If your auto has VIN etching, a thief would need to change out all the glass on the vehicle, which is expensive and thus a deterrent to stealing your car versus one without VIN etching.
-Also, if your car is stolen, police will have an easier time identifying and recovering your vehicle -- even if the VIN plate is missing -- since the VIN is now available on multiple parts of your vehicle.
+Also, if your car is stolen, police will have an easier time identifying and recovering your vehicle — even if the VIN plate is missing — since the VIN is now available on multiple parts of your vehicle.

-Where to get a VIN etching and cost
+Where to get a VIN etching?

 Dealerships typically offer VIN etching on new cars, but this option tends to be pricey ($200 or more).
 To save money, get the etching done on your new or used car by someone other than a dealer.

 DIY etching kits are available for $20, and some American Automobile Association (AAA) offices offer the service for $30 for members and $40 for non-members.
 Also, police, state and city crime prevention associations host free VIN etching events throughout the year.
-Look to see if a free VIN etching event is taking place soon in your area before paying to get it done.
+Look to see if a free VIN etching event is happening soon in your area before paying to get it done.

 When you have the VIN etching done to your vehicle, you should receive a completed form to submit to your car insurance provider and seek a discount.
 It’s also a good time to ask your auto insurer about any other car insurance discounts you may be eligible for but isn’t currently receiving.